gitFrisco/DAM/README.md

 The simplest invocation is:<br>
 $`dam`<br>
 which attaches to the tmux session named *mine* on your current host.
+If the *mine* session does not exist it will be created, if it already exist `dam` will detach the session from any other terminal before attaching to it.